>_promptbook.gg

 Learn about Claude Code's new Auto Dream feature that solves memory bloat in long-running agent sessions, though the post doesn't fully explain the implementation details.

-This post announces a specific Claude Code feature ('Auto Dream') and explains the problem it solves with concrete context (bloated memory files degrading performance).
+Why this made the cut: This post announces a specific Claude Code feature ('Auto Dream') and explains the problem it solves with concrete context (bloated memory files degrading performance).
 However, the body cuts off mid-explanation, leaving the core mechanism unexplained—we don't learn how Auto Dream actually works or how to use it.

 Devs are worried about the wrong thing